About CryoSPARC Live

 - Yong Zi Tan, Postdoctoral Fellow, The Hospital for Sick Children

 CryoSPARC Live was first released as a private beta in May 2019.
-Based on extensive beta testing at dozens of facilities and labs globally, we have incorporated feedback and worked to improve the workflow.
-The current version of cryoSPARC Live will continue to evolve with advancements in data collection, user feedback and automation of the cryo-EM workflow.
+Based on extensive beta testing at dozens of facilities and labs globally, we have incorporated feedback and worked to improve the workflow, with several iterations already released.
+CryoSPARC Live will continue to evolve with advancements in data collection, user feedback and automation of the cryo-EM workflow.